eth1x-finality-gadget-working-group/pm/calls/call_000.md

 ### Hardfork Schedule
 [9:18](https://youtu.be/ot_io5Xi13M?t=558)
+Moving ahead with the finality gadget implies coordinating efforts across eth1 and eth2 chains.
+The hard fork process in eth1 (and its future) are discussed:
 - The hardfork schedule is in flux and there are different release models under consideration.
 [9:18](https://youtu.be/ot_io5Xi13M?t=558)
 - A release timeline that adds small changes to the network more frequently is desirable, as opposed to larger releases with less frequency.
 [11:44](https://youtu.be/ot_io5Xi13M?t=704)
 - [Hardfork vs softfork] Issuance reduction would require a hardfork, however, a finality gadget without an issuance change would not necessarily require a hardfork.
 [12:55](https://youtu.be/ot_io5Xi13M?t=775)